catosplace/docker-docker-image-dojo/README.md

 dojo
 ```

-This will enter the Dojo Docker container with all the tools needed to lint your Docker image.
+This will enter the Dojo Docker container with all the tools needed to build, lint and test your Docker image.
 Your local code is available in the current directory `/dojo/work`.

 ## Tools
 This Dojo image provides the following tools for use when building Docker images